wilhelmson arkitekter:

 =====================================

-The proposal Reflektion (Reflection) was awarded the first prize in an invited competition for a storage building located in the harbor of Helsingborg.
-The total length of the building is 187 meters.
+the proposal Reflektion (Reflection) was awarded the first prize in an invited competition for a storage building located in the harbor of Helsingborg. with a length of 187 meters, the storage building for bio-fuels, is converted into a 5500sqm large mirror reflecting the movement of the sky.

 client: Öresundskraft AB